Disability Services FAQs - Prospective & Incoming Student

 Does Westmont provide services for students with disabilities?

-Yes, accommodations and services are provided for students with documented disabilities to provide equal access to educational programs and services in compliance with Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (1990 as amended in 2008).
-The Office of Disability Services (ODS) organizes the provision of services and accommodations for students.
-Accommodations are determined on an individual basis using disability documentation and in consultation with the ODS director.
+Yes, accommodations and services are provided for students with documented disabilities to provide equal access to educational programs in compliance with Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (1990 as amended in 2008).
+The Office of Disability Services (ODS) facilitates accommodations for students.
+Accommodations are determined on an individual basis using disability documentation and student interaction in consultation with the ODS director.

 Can I stop by and visit the Office of Disability Services while on a campus tour?

 Yes, but if you are planning to visit our campus, please contact ODS to set up an appointment.
-You can also let your visit coordinator know you are interested in a meeting and they will make arrangements with us to meet you.
-We want to have time to discuss your particular situation and will need to plan ahead.
+We have limited summer hours.
+You can also let your admissions coordinator know you are interested in a meeting and they will make arrangements.
+We want to have time to discuss your particular situation and prefer to plan ahead.

 Is there a separate admissions procedure for students with disabilities?